EECi/home/docs/people/danny.md

 ---
 ## Research interests

-In my PhD research, I am exploring new approaches to enhance building efficiency, focussed on building retrofits.
+In my research, I am exploring new approaches to enhance building efficiency, focussed on building retrofits.
 My primary objective is to investigate the potential of glazing as an active and integrated element within a building's connected ecosystem, with the overarching goal of facilitating the achievement of net-zero carbon emissions.

 ## Background